Speedup of Distributed Algorithms for Power Graphs in the CONGEST Model: Distance- coloring with colors in rounds

-The result is achieved by applying our technique to the algorithm of \cite{BEG18} that provides $O(\Delta)$ coloring of an input graph $G$ in $O(\sqrt \Delta \log {\Delta} + \log^{*} n)$ rounds.
-Since this algorithm of \cite{BEG18} is more sophisticated than those we adapted in sections 3 - 4, the current adaption is more sophisticated as well.
-The algorithm of \cite{BEG18} is based on the following notions.\\ A {\em $p$-defective coloring} is a vertex coloring such that each vertex may have up to $p$ neighbors with its color.\\ An {\em $p$-arbdefective coloring} is a vertex coloring, such that each subgraph induced by a color class of the coloring has arboricity bounded by $p$.
+The algorithm of \cite{BEG18} is based on the following notions.\\ A {\em $p$-defective coloring} is a vertex coloring such that each vertex may have up to $p$ neighbours with its color.\\ An {\em $p$-arbdefective coloring} is a vertex coloring, such that each subgraph induced by a color class of the coloring has arboricity bounded by $p$.
 The {\em arboricity} is the minimum number of forests into which the edge set of a graph can be decomposed.

 The algorithm of \cite{BEG18} for distance-$1$ coloring consists of three stages:\\ 1.
 Computing $O(\sqrt{\Delta})$-defective $O(\Delta)$-coloring of $G$ in $O(\log^{*} n)$ time.

 2. Computing $O(\sqrt{\Delta})$-arbdefective $O(\sqrt{ \Delta})$-coloring of $G$ in $O(\sqrt \Delta)$ time.